kay-is/pub-docs/docs/src/docs/turbo/what-is-turbo.md

 # What Is Turbo?

-Turbo, offered by ArDrive, is a streamlined service that simplifies permaweb storage, making it more accessible by allowing users to pay for uploads with credit or debit cards.
+Turbo, offered by ArDrive, is a streamlined service that simplifies permaweb storage, making it more accessible by allowing users to pay for uploads in a variety of ways, including with credit or debit cards, ETH, SOL, or the traditional AR.
 It integrates two key components: a service that bundles uploads for efficiency and ease, and a payment system designed for straightforward transactions.
 Turbo Credits, which users can purchase within the ArDrive web app, enable a direct conversion from AR tokens, reflecting the amount of data one can upload.
 These credits are meticulously calibrated, with the Winston Credit (winc) representing the smallest unit, ensuring users have precise control over their storage needs.
 As an open-source technology, Turbo encourages community engagement, allowing developers to contribute to its continuous enhancement.

 <div style="text-align: center">
     <table class="inline-table">